Shlomo-Moller/hocs/README.md

 Let's use a HOC to abstract this logic and share it across many components.

-It'll... :

-* Accept as one of its arguments a child component, like `UsersList` and `BlogPost`.
-* Create a new component that... :
-    * Wrapps the given component.
-    * Subscribes to `DS`
-    * Passes subscribed data as a prop to the given component.

-But first, let's prepare new simple versions of `UsersList` and `BlogPost`, that don't manage any subscriptions, and nly provide UI:
+But first, let's prepare new simple versions of `UsersList` and `BlogPost`, that **don't** manage any subscriptions, and only provide UI:

 ```js
 const SimpleUsersList = ({ users }) => {